Search the Community

 From the album: Sharks

 The Mako tooth design hasn't changed much in ~ 30 million years.
 The left tooth is the modern species I. oxyrinchus, the right one is I. desori (from Charleston, SC, 2 1/8" slant, Oligocene).
-Some would say that I. desori is the same as the modern species.-
+Some would say that I. desori is the same as the modern species. -

 I have so many frags that can't be identified beyond Otodus sp. because they are missing the corners where a cusp would be.
 At this stage, I just want to find an identifiable meg, even if it's a frag.
 I'm not even asking for a whole one (yet)...I don't feel like that's asking too much.
 Anyway, I found this one today and it is broken and worn, but I don't see a cusp.
 There is a chip, but not a cusp.
 Can this be identified or is it still just an indeterminate Otodus sp.?
 I am including a picture of it with a (worn) angustidens that I found today also, just to show the difference.
+Both were found in creeks in the Summerville area, just in different ones.
+It's a mix of formations there anyways.

 - 14 replies